StackExchange/dnscontrol/docs/_functions/global/getConfiguredDomains.md

   - modifiers...
 ---

-`getConfiguredDomains` is a simple helper function to return back configured domains until the point where the function was run.
-Therefore it is really important when the function is ran.
-To use this function to iteriate about all configured domains you might want to run the function at the end of your configuration file.
+`getConfiguredDomains` getConfiguredDomains is a helper function that returns the domain names configured at the time the function is called.
+Calling this function early or later in `dnsconfig.js` may return different results.
+Typical usage is to iterate over all domains at the end of your configuration file.

 Example for adding records to all configured domains:
 {% include startExample.html %}